vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 60 commits since the previous release, including 29 fixes.
+More than 62 commits since the previous release, including 30 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Jul 11 03:15:50 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Jul 12 03:32:08 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER